ba0f3/qml.nim/README.md

 - Load QML script and display window
 - Read/write Nim data from QmlEngine
-- Set Nim variable as QmlContext property and vice versa
+- Set and get QmlContext property
+- Retrive instance of a QML component

 ## Requirements
 - Qt5